YusufIpek/MachineLearning/Assignment 3/readme.md

 'pip install gym'

+if you got error with running on windows, please check this link [https://github.com/openai/gym/issues/868]

 3- try to solve the mountain car task using linear value function (v fun)

 	- using TD & V(s,a)